Customer Service: Code of Practice and Role Development

 In the context of customer service, a good indication of culture is how easy it is to complain.
-In lots of big organizations it's actually very difficult to complain, and even more difficult to complain and be taken seriously.
+In lots of big organisations it's actually very difficult to complain, and even more difficult to complain and be taken seriously.

-You must make it easy for people - customers and staff - to contact you and complain, by email, post and especially by phone, and to every level in your organization - especially to the CEO.
+You must make it easy for people - customers and staff - to contact you and complain, by email, post and especially by phone, and to every level in your organisation - especially to the CEO.

 Executives who never see complaints are deluding themselves.
 On the pretext of protecting their precious executive time, countless senior managers and executives are oblivious of what is happening in their business.
-Worse still this ostrich-like example teaches all managers that avoiding complaints is the way to manage customers, which as a customer service strategy is what might technically be referred to as a load of bollocks.
+Worse still, this ostrich-like example teaches all managers that avoiding complaints is the way to manage customers, which as a customer service strategy is what might technically be referred to as a load of bollocks.
 Ask your customers what they think about senior managers and executives hiding from complaints and most people will use far stronger terms than that.

 Executives who hide from complaints also tend to develop a culture among managers and all staff that is scared of complaints, which naturally causes people to cover up complaints and to distort complaints and failure statistics even when asked to report on them.